PadmanabhanSaravanan/AmazonWebService/README.md

 * Elasticity and Management: By using EBS-backed instances, you can easily manage and scale your EC2 instances.
 You can take snapshots of EBS volumes for backups, resize volumes, and detach and reattach volumes to other instances.

 * Instance Store Volumes: Some EC2 instance types offer instance store volumes as the boot volume.
 Instance store volumes are physically attached to the host computer and provide temporary block-level storage that is lost if the instance is stopped or terminated.

+### **Boot volume types**

+When launching an Amazon EC2 instance, you have different options for selecting the type of boot volume.
+The boot volume type determines the characteristics and performance of the storage device used as the primary storage for the instance's operating system and boot files.
+The available boot volume types include:

+Amazon EBS (Elastic Block Store) Boot Volumes:

+* General Purpose SSD (gp2): This is the default boot volume type for most EC2 instances.
+It offers a balance of price and performance, suitable for a wide range of workloads.
+* Provisioned IOPS SSD (io2): This boot volume type is optimized for high-performance applications that require low-latency and consistent I/O performance.
+It offers configurable IOPS (Input/Output Operations Per Second) to meet specific application requirements.
+* Throughput Optimized HDD (st1): This boot volume type is designed for frequently accessed, throughput-intensive workloads, such as big data processing or log processing.
+* Cold HDD (sc1): This boot volume type is designed for less frequently accessed workloads, providing low-cost storage for large volumes of data.

+Instance Store Boot Volumes:

+Instance store volumes are temporary block-level storage that is physically attached to the host computer where the EC2 instance is running.
+The data stored on instance store volumes is lost if the instance is stopped or terminated.
+The performance characteristics and capacity of instance store volumes vary depending on the EC2 instance type.
+It's important to note that the availability of boot volume types may vary depending on the EC2 instance type and region.
+You can choose the appropriate boot volume type based on your workload requirements for performance, durability, and cost.